sectordistrict/intentrace/README.md

 intentrace is currently in beta, currently multi-threaded programs are a hit and miss.

-intentrace was originally intended to be a 2 window TUI, where a top panel shows a normal stream of syscalls, and a bottom panel containing metadata and explanation, however this was abandoned in favor of the current scheme.
+intentrace was originally intended to be a 2 window TUI, where a top panel shows a normal stream of syscalls, and a bottom panel contains metadata and clarifications, but this was abandoned in favor of the current scheme.

 #### Supported architecture